9 New Cookbooks To Draw Kitchen Inspo from This Fall

 Snacking Bakes by Yossy Arefi

-The treats-anytime, in any kitchen ethos of Snacking Cakes, Arefi’s second cookbook, pulled me through some of the drearier weeks of the fall of 2020.
+The treats-anytime-in-any-kitchen ethos of Snacking Cakes, Arefi’s second cookbook, pulled me through some of the drearier weeks of the fall of 2020.
 I love low-stakes, non-occasion baking recipes with high payoff.
-This new collection of cookies and bars—most of which can be whipped up in a single bowl in under an hour—is a worthy followup.
-Nov 7. $53, amazon.ca
+This new collection of beautifully photographed cookies and bars—most of which can be whipped up in a single bowl in under an hour—is a worthy follow-up.
+November 7, $53.

 In Mary’s Kitchen by Mary Berg

-“Unfussy” is an overused term in cookbooks these days—especially for overstyled lifestyle tomes of 20-ingredient salad plates and entire tablescapes included in the food photography.
-Mary Berg’s second book, a collection of whole-plate dinners and batch-baked sweets, truly fits the bill for the unfussy bar: highly weeknight-cookable dishes, recipes that teach and don’t speak down, and designed to help the average home cook get ahead without prepping multiples of the same meal each week.
-Oct 10. $35, amazon.ca
+“Unfussy” is an overused term in cookbooks these days—especially for over-styled lifestyle tomes of 20-ingredient salad plates and entire tablescapes included in the food photography.
+Mary Berg’s second book, a collection of whole-plate dinners and batch-baked sweets, truly fits the bill for the unfussy bar: highly cookable weeknight recipes that teach and don’t speak down, and designed to help the average home cook get ahead without prepping multiples of the same meal each week.
+October 10, $35.

 Company by Amy Thielen